 Is Vistag an ultimate web design enhancing tool?

 In conclusion, at this point I can’t give it a 5-stars review because Vistag is incomplete; clearly in beta stage, and an exorcism on their bugged code is yet to be performed by the developers.
-However, I can confidently score this tool 4 out of 5 because this brilliant, yet simple idea serves you a ready-made link between human behaviour and computer science that you can use to your sales advantage, this very evening.
+However, I can confidently score this e-commerce tool 4 out of 5 because this brilliant, yet simple idea serves you a ready-made link between human behaviour and computer science that you can use to your sales advantage, this very evening.
 Most importantly, all this is possible without the need of getting two PhDs in the respective fields trying to sweat something like that in your own basement.
-In other words, Vistag is a fine marketing tool with great potential to make your plain web become one of truly interactive websites.
+In other words, Vistag is a fine marketing automation tool with great potential to make your plain web become one of truly interactive websites.